Pool Resurfacing - Palm Springs, CA

 Many of our clients started with a regular concrete pool, but when they decided to have their pool resurfaced, they went for the Diamond Brite finish.
 Mainly because it doesn’t cost that much more than plain concrete, but it’s much more durable and attractive.
 Diamond Brite has been known to last upwards of 12 years, so it’s a good choice.
 You can also choose from a whole spectrum of other finishing options.
 After all, having your pool resurfaced is the perfect opportunity for a change.
 So, try one our exciting finishing options.

 Here are the steps needed to resurface your pool:

 First, your pool must be fully drained before any refinishing and repairs can take place.
 While our crew member is draining your pool, he will conduct a full visual inspection to identify anything that needs attention.
 He will then perform a test of all pumps and related pool equipment to ensure it is all in good working order.

 Second Step – Preparation:

-After the draining of the pool has been fully performed and it is sufficiently dry, prepping of the surfaces will commence.
-This typically involves first covering the entire surrounding area with a protective tarp, sand blasting, complete stripping of the pool walls and multi-coating.
+After we drain the pool and it is sufficiently dry, we start prepping the surfaces.
+This typically involves covering the entire surrounding area with a protective tarp, sand blasting, and complete stripping of the pool walls and multi-coating.